 - Encase pillow, mattress and quilt in AllergEnd Plus™ barrier bedding.
 The great majority of dust mite allergens we are exposed to originate from inside the mattress, pillow and quilt.
 Click Here to Purchase

-- Wash AllergEnd Plus™ mattress, pillow and quilt covers every 8-12 weeks at 60c to kill house dust mite, remove dust mite allergens and dead skin from the outside of the impervious bedding covers.
+- Wash AllergEnd Plus™ mattress, pillow and quilt covers every 8-12 weeks at 60c to kill house dust mites, remove dust mite allergens and dead skin from the outside of the impervious bedding covers.

 - EasyCare System Washing - Wash the EasyCare fitted sheet every 8-12 weeks at 60c and then only wash the full zip up mattress cover every year.
 Always place your clean bed sheets over the freshly washed AllergEnd Plus Covers.

 - Sufficiently ventilate the dwelling to decrease humidity.
 Dust mites need a humid environment to survive.
 A damp, dark house with lots of soft furnishings will provide ideal conditions for house dust mites to live and breed.

 - Use a high quality vacuum cleaner, i.e. one fitted with a High Efficiency Air Filter (such as a HEPA filter) or an even better option is a ducted vacuum system where the bag/filter are outside and the efficiency of the filter is virtually irrelevant.
 Vacuuming can actually increase the amount of house dust mite allergen in the air for up to 20 minutes.
 Open windows and doors during and after vacuuming to promote a draft that will bring in fresh air and flush out airborne allergens.
 Do not allow the allergy sufferer to enter the room until it has completely settled, about 1-2 hours.